r1chardj0n3s/parse/README.rst

 **Version history (in brief)**:

+- 1.6.2 fix logging to use local, not root logger (thanks Necku)
 - 1.6.1 be more flexible regarding matched ISO datetimes and timezones in general, fix bug in timezones without ":" and improve docs
 - 1.6.0 add support for optional ``pattern`` attribute in user-defined types